 Please note that an additional per-credit tuition fee applies to those credits in excess of 18 per semester.
 Please check with the Bursar's Office for the per-credit fee.

-Academic Advising for full-time undergraduate students is coordinated through the Academic Advising area within the Academic Services Center.
+Academic Advising for all undergraduate students is offered through the Advising Center within the Academic Success Center.
+Faculty advising services are coordinated within each academic department.
 The University views academic advising as an essential educational service and encourages students to take full advantage of the available advising resources.
-Students are assigned to full-time faculty advisors and/or professional advisors based upon their year at Eastern and their major field of study.
+Students are assigned to faculty advisor(s) and/or professional advisor(s), based upon their year at Eastern and their major field of study.

 Students are encouraged to declare their major as early as possible during their academic career in order to graduate on time.
 Students must declare a major before completing 60 credits.
-Regular academic advising helps students to successfully complete a program of study and make rewarding educational and career decisions.
-Faculty and professional advisors assist students in their overall academic progress toward graduation.
-However, it is the student’s responsibility to make appointments to meet with their advisor; gather all relevant decision-making information; learn about policies, procedures, and requirements; and make all academic decisions.
+Regular academic advising helps students to successfully plan and complete a program of study, and to make rewarding educational and career decisions.
+Faculty and professional advisors support students in their overall academic progress toward graduation, assist in gathering relevant decision-making information, and guide students in understanding policies, procedures and graduation requirements.
+However, it is the student’s responsibility to make appointments to meet with their advisor(s) and make all academic decisions.

 Withdrawal from the University